 REQ-FSDR_NSI-FUN-10 The fault supervision data report service for NSI shall have the capability to provide alarm list rebuilt notifications to its authorized consumer whenever the alarm list is rebuilt.

+REQ-FSDR_NSI-FUN-1Y The 3GPP management system should have the capability for the tenant MnS consumer to subscribe alarm notification of NSI.